 When you get the real stories you also get the real life feeling and people will believe you

 You could always talk to the customers that actually used the insurance and when you do you get the real stories you also get the real life feeling and people will believe you because you have an answer to their life’s questions such as; how should I use this insurance?”

 “I think the agencies should become the publisher and vice versa.
 We need to learn from each other and when we do we can actually make great negative advertising.

-You need all different kinds of knowledges to do native.
+You need all different kinds of knowledge to do native.
 You need analysts, content marketers, writers, strategists and business people.
-And all of these competences are not usually in the same company so you need to merge them I think.”
+And all of these competencies are not usually in the same company so you need to merge them I think.”